The Legendrian knot complement problem: The knot complement problem in general manifolds

-So the study of the Knot Complement Problem is equivalent to the study of exotic cosmetic surgeries.
-In the topological setting some is known, but much remains open.
-Beside the discussed Knot Complement Theorem for knots in $S^3$, Gabai showed in \cite{Ga} that knots in $S^1\times S^2$ (or more generally in a connected sum of arbitrary $T^2$- or $S^2$-bundles over $S^1$) are determined by their complements.
+So the study of the knot complement problem is equivalent to the study of exotic cosmetic surgeries.
+In the topological setting, some is known, but much remains open.
+Beside the discussed knot complement theorem for knots in $S^3$, Gabai showed in~\cite{Ga} that knots in $S^1\times S^2$ (or more generally in a connected sum of arbitrary $T^2$- or $S^2$-bundles over $S^1$) are determined by their complements.

-But in general manifolds this will not hold.
-Building up on work by Mathieu \cite{Ma}, Rong classified in \cite{Ro} all knots in $3$-manifolds with Seifert fibered complements, that are not determined by their complements.
-This knots are given by the spines of the solid tori in the standard Heegaard splitting of some special lens spaces $L(p,q)$ as described at the beginning of this section or as exceptional fibers of index $2$ in special Seifert fibered manifolds.
-But all this homeomorphisms sending one of the exceptional fibers to another one have to be orientation reversing.
+But in general manifolds, this will not hold.
+Building up on work by Mathieu~\cite{Ma}, Rong classified in~\cite{Ro} all knots in $3$-manifolds with Seifert fibered complements, that are not determined by their complements.
+These knots are given by the spines of the solid tori in the standard Heegaard splitting of some special lens spaces $L(p,q)$ as described in Example~\ref{ex:countergeneral} or as exceptional fibers of index $2$ in special Seifert fibered manifolds.
+But all these homeomorphisms sending one of the exceptional fibers to another one have to be orientation-reversing.

-Later Matignon \cite{M} proved that all non-hyperbolic knots in atoroidal irreducible Seifert fibered $3$-manifolds are determined by their complements (except the cores of the standard Heegaard splittings in Lens spaces).
+Later Matignon~\cite{M} proved that all non-hyperbolic knots in atoroidal irreducible Seifert fibered $3$-manifolds are determined by their complements (except the cores of the standard Heegaard splittings in Lens spaces).

-For hyperbolic knots there is until now only one counterexample.
-In \cite{BHW} Bleiler, Hodgson and Weeks construct two non-equivalent hyperbolic knots in $L(49,18)$ with orientation reversing homeomorphic complements.
+For hyperbolic knots, there is until now only one counterexample.
+In~\cite{BHW} Bleiler, Hodgson and Weeks construct two non-equivalent hyperbolic knots in $L(49,18)$ with orientation reversing homeomorphic complements.
 They also give very good reasons for the conjecture that all knots in hyperbolic $3$-manifolds are determined by their oriented complements.
-Recently Ichihara and Jong \cite{IJ} found examples of knots in hyperbolic manifolds with orientation reversing homeomorpic complements.
+Recently Ichihara, Jong and Masai~\cite{IJ} found examples of knots in hyperbolic manifolds with orientation-reversing homeomorphic complements.

-All together this leads to the still open Oriented Knot Complement Conjecture in general manifolds:
+Altogether this leads to the still open oriented knot complement conjecture in general manifolds:

-\begin{conj}[Oriented Knot Complement Conjecture] \\ If $K_1$ and $K_2$ are knots in a closed oriented $3$-manifold $M$ with orientation preserving homeomorphic complements (not homeomorphic to $S^1\times D^2$), then the knots are orientation preserving equivalent. \end{conj}
+\begin{con}[Oriented knot complement conjecture] If $K_1$ and $K_2$ are knots in a closed oriented $3$-manifold $M$ with orientation-pre\-ser\-ving homeomorphic complements (not homeomorphic to $S^1\times D^2$), then the knots are orientation-preserving equivalent. \end{con}